kingcoconut/Notes/README.md

 Notes is based on the Cornell Note Taking system devised by Prof. Walter Pauk of Cornell University in 1950.
 The notes system has 2 columns divided proportionally vertically down the page, as well as a small section at the bottom of the page.
-In the left hand column key work and questions are list related to the topic.
+In the left hand column key words and questions are list related to the topic.
 In the right hand side note are taken as per the user preference.
 The small section at the bottom is an optional section for a summary of the notes.
 The image below shows a sketch of the of the Cornell Note Taking system.